kubevirt/community/design-proposals/descheduler-support.md

 This should be done with all eviction strategies.

 # Implementation Phases
-1. Add a feature gate in KubeVirt.
-2. Add the logic to pod eviction webhook.
+1. Add the logic to pod eviction webhook.
-3. Add the `descheduler.alpha.kubernetes.io/request-evict-only` annotation to newly created `virt-launcher` pods.
+2. Add the `descheduler.alpha.kubernetes.io/request-evict-only` annotation to newly created `virt-launcher` pods.
-4. Add the `descheduler.alpha.kubernetes.io/request-evict-only` annotation to existing `virt-launcher` pods that do not have it.
+3. Add the `descheduler.alpha.kubernetes.io/request-evict-only` annotation to existing `virt-launcher` pods that do not have it.
-5. Add the `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation to `virt-launcher` pods that their controlling VMI is marked for eviction.
+4. Add the `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation to `virt-launcher` pods that their controlling VMI is marked for eviction.
-6. Remove the `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation to `virt-launcher` pods which failed migration.
+5. Remove the `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation to `virt-launcher` pods which failed migration.
-7. Add an E2E test simulating an eviction.
+6. Add an E2E test simulating an eviction.
-8. Add an enabler in HCO.